Window violation records instances where the candidate tries to move out of the test window.

 How to set it up?

-- Click "Proctoring Settings" from the left panel.
+- Click "Proctoring Settings"

 - You can choose to allow or disallow the copy/paste option.
 When the copy/paste option is enabled, the window violation setting will be displayed.

 - Select Yes to enable window violation popup